changhsinlee/changhsinlee.github.io/_posts/2018-12-03-pyderpuffgirls-ep2.md

 ### ProgrammingError

-One reason of a `ProgrammingError` is an invalid query.
+One reason for a `ProgrammingError` is an invalid query.
 For example, This is what happens when I forget to add the group by clause when I'm taking the mean of a column:

 ```py
 avg_query = '''